Sukankrishnan/21Days21Tips/#day1.md

 **Read the API documentation**

-Know the API documentation is available and make use of it by understanding the work flows.
+Know the API documentation is available and the contact person.

+Go through the entire document to make sure everything is understandable.

+Stop and ask questions whenever necessary.